Trustworthiness of Social and Behaviour Change Messages

 RECOMMENDED SURVEY QUESTION (Q) AND POSSIBLE ANSWERS (A)

 Q1: The message in [specify the communication material] says that [specify what the message claims].
-To what extent do you believe that such information is true?
+To what extent do you believe that such information is or is not true?

 1) fully believes in what the message says